ardeshirj/docs/README.md

 # Documenting in .md Files

-:construction: Switching from .txt to .md files by following [github markdown](https://guides.github.com/features/mastering-markdown/) format.:construction:
+To avoid "I knew how to do this"

-Won't know the value of documetation till you actually do it.
+## Todo

-Trust me you will need it.
+Switching from .txt to .md files by following [github markdown](https://guides.github.com/features/mastering-markdown/) format.